pr0t0ty3/CyLab-Writeups-challenges/README.md

 ## Structure

-All Writeups are classified by year in their category :
+All Writeups are classified by Difficulty in their category :
 - `01-General-Skills`
 - `02-Web-Exploitation`
 - `03-Cryptography`